Drodevbar/repositories-comparator-api/README.md

 ---

-Just a simple WEB API written in Java 11 in order to practise some _Java things_, good coding practises, testing, Docker and CI from GitHub.
+Just a simple WEB API written in Java 11 in order to practise some _Java things_, good coding practises, testing (Unit & Integration), Docker and CI from GitHub.

 The service offers functionality of acquaring information about repository, such as: forsks/stars/watchers number, open/closed/merged pull requests number and latest release date.